Campaign to end over-vaccination

 And to vaccinate each individual less frequently by only giving non-core vaccines that are necessary for that animal.

-Click here to view the full WSAVA Guidelines
+Click here to view the WSAVA Guidelines

 Current science also tells us that: